ItzSwapnil/NEXUS/CODE_OF_CONDUCT.md

 ## Our Commitment

-We, as members, contributors, and leaders of the NEXUS project, pledge to make participation in our community a respectful, harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+As the maintainer and contributors of the NEXUS project, we pledge to make participation in our community a respectful, harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We commit to fostering an open, welcoming, diverse, inclusive, and healthy community.
+We are committed to fostering an open, welcoming, diverse, inclusive, and healthy community.

 ---